The master (1.5 year) can be chosen with or without specific option:

 Submission of the master’s thesis

-Once the master’s thesis has been accepted by the master supervisor, the procedure is as follows:
+Once the master’s work has been accepted by the director of the work and the person in charge if applicable, the procedure is as follows:

-1) A pdf version must be sent to the Secretariat for students of the Section of Biology (e.g. sent by e-mail to firstname.lastname@example.org).
+- A pdf version, as a priority, must be sent to the student secretariat of the Biology Section (sent by e-mail to email@example.com).

-2) After validation of the thesis and reception of the exam grade, the Secretariat will send a confirmation to the student by e-mail.
+- After validation of the dissertation and receipt of the grade, the secretariat will send a confirmation to the student by e-mail.

-3) The student will then file an electronic copy of the master’s thesis in the Open Archive (Archive ouverte) and send the official confirmation (including the link) from the Open Archive to the Secretariat for students of the Section of Biology.
+- The student must then deposit the dissertation (in electronic version) in the Open Archive and send the official confirmation (including the link) of the deposit in the Open Archive (Archive ouverte) to the student secretariat of the Biology Section (obligatory).

 Forms to download